 It is very important to do something about it.
 Not only is it irritating and cosmetically disturbing, but chapped lips can lead to complications.

-Damaged lips are an ideal breeding ground for pathogenic bacteria, which, once established, can also easily penetrate into the body and cause further infections.
+Damaged lips are an ideal breeding ground for pathogenic bacteria, which, once established, can also easily penetrate the body and cause further infections.
 Also, cold sores may flare up if the lips are affected.

 The culprit, the herpes simplex virus, can become active in poor weather, severe freezing weather, exposure to bright sun, and reduced resistance of the body.
 So there are plenty of reasons to keep lips healthy and moist.